 And my favourite thing about the Compare feature is something quite easy to miss: I can Swap Profiles.

 This means I can get some sense of how they experience my personality style.
 Which is great for building empathy and ensures the conversation doesn’t just become about what I need, but what “we” need.

-Taking this perspective also hugely develops our own self-awareness.
+Taking another's perspective hugely develops our personal self-awareness.

 In every relationship, there are two people.

 We can’t change the other person.